 Medical School Loan Options

 Medical students also can apply for private student loans to help cover their average medical student debt.
 Generally, borrowers need a solid credit history for private student loans, among other financial factors that will vary by lender.
-Private lenders offer different rates, terms, and overall loan programs.
+Private lenders offer different rates, terms, and conditions, so it can be worthwhile to shop around.

-Federal loans come with many student protections and benefits that private loans don’t, such as the Public Service Loan Forgiveness program and income-driven repayment.
+Just be aware that federal loans currently come with many student protections and benefits that private loans don’t, such as the Public Service Loan Forgiveness program and income-driven repayment.

 How to Deal With Debt

-There are several strategies that graduates grappling with the average medical student debt may want to consider.
+There are several medical school repayment strategies that graduates grappling with the average medical student debt may want to consider.

 Deferment

-Most federal student loans, when deferred, continue to accrue interest.
+Temporarily delaying payments while in school may seem like a good idea during a stressful time, but delaying can be costly.
+During student loan deferment, most Direct Unsubsidized Loans and Direct PLUS loans continue to accrue interest.
 The problem those in medical fields can face is debt accumulation during their residency, which can last anywhere from three to seven years.

 Even while making a modest income — in 2024, the average resident earned $70,000, according to Medscape — the debt would grow considerably.

-If you decide to put your loans in deferment or forbearance, making interest-only payments and putting that money toward student loans can reduce the amount of interest that could be added to the loan.
+If your loans are in deferment, making interest-only payments and putting that money toward student loans can reduce the amount of interest that could be added to the loan.

 Income-Driven Repayment